Fox News Radio: Talk programming

 In January 2024, Fox News Radio added the one-hour Will Cain Show to its talk radio line-up.
 Cain had been doing a podcast for Fox and is the co-host of Fox & Friends Weekend on the Fox News Channel.

-During prime time hours, the AM/FM syndicated version of Fox News Radio carries the audio from Fox News Channel's commentary programs (The Five, Tucker Carlson Tonight, Hannity and The Ingraham Angle) on a delay.
+During prime time hours, the AM/FM syndicated version of Fox News Radio carries the audio from Fox News Channel's primetime programs (The Five, Hannity, The Ingraham Angle, Jesse Watters Primetime, and Gutfeld!) on a delay.
 The SiriusXM version of the Fox News Talk offers these feeds live on Sirius XM channel 114, so the Sirius XM Channel 450 feed instead carries repeats of Fox News Talk's daytime radio shows.
 Repeats of weekday shows also air over the weekend, along with several once-a-week talk shows, including I'll Tell You What with Dana Perino and Chris Stirewalt, and From Washington with Jared Halpern, and Fox News Sunday.

 On September 4, 2019, SiriusXM and Fox News announced a long-term extension of their broadcast agreement for Fox News Channel, Fox Business Network, and Fox News Headlines 24/7 Channel to continue to be distributed via SiriusXM.
 The agreement also included Fox News primetime programming to be made available on-demand via SiriusXM and Pandora.

 On June 8, 2020, Fox News Media and SiriusXM announced the rollout of their planned expansion, with all Fox News Podcasts’ original programming now being available via Pandora.
 Additionally, the platform’s daily one hour morning news radio program, The Fox News Rundown, is now airing weekday mornings on the SiriusXM Patriot Channel 125.